freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 #### Black Box
 These test do not look inside the system under test, but treat it as 'closed' in the same way that the end user will experience it.

+#### Ad-hoc
+Refers to testing performed without planning and documentation.
+The tester tries to "break" the system by randomly using the system features.

 ### Other Resources
 <a href='https://guide.freecodecamp.org/agile/test-driven-development' target='_blank' rel='nofollow'>Test Driven Development (freeCodeCamp Guide)</a>